silverstripe-archive/silverstripe-emailbouncehandler/README.md

 		->setSubject('Test Email')
 		->send();

-Bounces will be recorded as new `Email_BounceRecord` database entries.
+Bounces will be recorded as new `Email_BounceRecord` database entries, as well as tracked in the `Member->Bounced` property.

 Alternatively, you can define a `BOUNCE_EMAIL` constant to set up a global bounce address for all emails sent through SilverStripe's `Email` class.